Addressing the climate crisis through discussion = Climate Change Circles (CCC)

 The Stuff We Buy, and Fast Fashion

 Final discussion.
-What did you learn from reading this book and/or through discussion with your peers?
+What did you learn from reading this book or from discussion with your peers or from both?
 What do you still want to learn about?
 Did you identify any things that you’d like to do/take action?
 How will you use your strengths moving forward?
 What were your favorite discussions?
 Complete “Learned” category in their KWL (Know, Want to Learn, Learned) chart.

 Chapters 24-29 (22 pages)